Rum And Bitters Peach Pie

 I know you will love this pie with a big ol scoop of ice cream or dollop of whip.
 My favourite way of eating it is warmed in the oven and with some ice cream that melts into a cream that you can dip each bite of pie into.
 Heavenly!
 Enjoy you guys and get all the peaches in you in whatever form before the season is over!

 For the pie crust (makes a DOUBLE crust for bottom crust and lattice or solid top sheet)

 - 2 teaspoons granulated sugar

 - 2 sticks unsalted very cold butter, cubed

 - 8 ripe peaches, peeled, pitted and sliced (instructions on how to easily peel peaches below - peeling them is optional but recommended)

-- 1 tbsp of angostura bitters (I used the orange one but the regular/original one is perfect too)
+- 1 tablespoon bitters (I used angostura orange one but the regular/original one is perfect)

 - A pinch of salt

 - ¼ teaspoon ginger or ½ teaspoon grated fresh ginger

 - 4 tablespoons cornstarch